 - The tail is mostly homocercal.

-- They contain swim bladder or air bladder, which provides buoyancy to them and prevents sinking.
-Swim bladder also facilitates gaseous exchange.
+- They contain a swim bladder or air bladder, which provides buoyancy to them and prevents sinking.
+The swim bladder also facilitates gaseous exchange.

 - The mouth is terminal.

 - Bony fishes contain four pairs of gills.
 A protective covering of a bony flap known as the operculum protects the gills.

 - The sarcopterygians, lungfishes and lobe-finned fishes contain lungs.

 - The skin is covered by bony dermal scales known as ganoid, cycloid or ctenoid scales.

 - They are poikilotherms or cold-blooded animals and lack the capacity to regulate their internal body temperature.
 Some of the larger marine fishes like tuna, swordfish, etc. show some level of endothermy.

 - The heart is two-chambered, contains one auricle and one ventricle.
 Lungfishes have a three-chambered heart with two auricles and one ventricle.

 - The brain has a small olfactory lobe and cerebellum.
 There are ten pairs of cranial nerves present.